Nick Fortes Player Props: Marlins vs. Mariners

 Nick Fortes At The Plate

-- Fortes has a double, three home runs and nine walks while batting .229.
+- Fortes has a double, four home runs and nine walks while batting .231.

-- In 7.5% of his games this season, he has hit a home run, and 2.1% of his trips to the plate.
+- In 9.8% of his games this season, he has homered, and 2.8% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.